Frequently Asked Questions

 What is your minimum age as I want to bring my son or daughter to class with me?

-Our minimum age for yoga and Pilates classes is 14.
+Our minimum age for yoga classes is 14.
 A Family Yoga class is offered at the East side Y for younger interested yogi’s to attend with an adult.
 Please see our Events page for current offerings.